-table This is the (steps x 5) data.frame returned by the validate function where steps is the number of thresholds used in the validation process and where columns contain TP,FP,TN,FN values (confusion matrix) as well as the threshold value used - see validate. beta Numeric used as the weight of the recall in the f-score formula - see details.
-The default value of this argument is 1, meaning precision as important as recall. device The device to be used.
-This parameter allows the user to plot precision-recall and receiver operating characteristic curves for various inference algorithms on the same plotting window - see examples. arguments passed to plot
+table This is the data.frame returned by the validate function where columns contain validate.

+TP,FP,TN,FN values (confusion matrix) as well as the threshold value used - see beta Numeric used as the weight of the recall in the f-score formula - see details.
+The default value of this argument is 1, meaning precision as important as recall.

+device The device to be used.
+This parameter allows the user to plot precision-recall and receiver operating characteristic curves for various inference algorithms on the same plotting window - see examples.

+... arguments passed to plot